 How to Request Services from LF

-Third Party Companies or Developers can request help in signing NDAs and delivering or receiving specifications by sending a request, to lisa (at) linux-foundation dot org.
+Third Party Companies or Developers can request help in signing NDAs and delivering or receiving specifications by sending a request, to developer-nda at linuxfoundation dot org.
 The request must include:

 1. The name of the company or entity that owns the specification.